 Get involved

-Everyone has the power to win campaigns and to create a more just, fair and sustainable world.
-There are lots of ways to take action locally from sharing our campaigns on social media to creating your own campaign.
+Everyone has the power to create a more just, fair and sustainable world.
+There are lots of ways to take action locally from sharing Greenpeace environmental campaigns on social media to creating your own.
 If you want to make change, here is a good place to start…

 Back to Making a Difference